ros-controls/ros2_control_demos/README.md

 Also pay attention to these files:

 - `ros2_control_demo_description/rrbot_description/ros2_control/rrbot_system_position_only.ros2_control.xacro` -- this file defines the ros2_control interfaces for each joint, e.g. position or velocity.
-The simulation can be launched wtih Gazebo or simulated with RViz only.
+The simulation can be launched with Gazebo or simulated with RViz only.
 - `rrbot_controllers.yaml` -- list the controllers that will be launched.

 ### Goals